 The aim is to generate an annual forum at which we can cooperatively identify and discuss emergencies and their urgencies, and think through concerns and challenges that will bear influence on the present and future conditioning of Fine Art education at all levels.
-We will simultaneously engage processes to consider new approaches, methods, forms, and models that can advance and nurture Fine Art education in pressurised, conflictual and complicated times.
+We will simultaneously engage processes to consider new approaches, methods, forms, and models that can advance and nurture Fine Art education in pressurized, conflictual and complicated times.

-We are seeking papers, provocations, panels, facilitated discussions and dialogues, and workshops that grapple with the intertwined issues.
-The forum calls upon those engaged in the sector: cultural workers, students, educators, researchers, administrators, and academic managers.
+Our Community Conversations will call upon those engaged in the sector: cultural workers, students, educators, researchers, administrators, and academic managers.
 We are genuinely committed to supporting colleagues to discuss the temporal, ideological, political, pedagogical, ethical; and procedural, operational and governing dynamics that may inform how we define the emergencies of our time, and on whose behalf we are warranted to distinguish the urgencies and responses.

-Questions to be asked may include but are not limited to:
+Our conversation reflections may include but are not limited to:

 · How do we prepare students for ´life-after-school´ in ways that take account of employability and of precarity?

 · To what other arenas and disciplines may we look – and develop coalitions with – to produce a resilient and progressive dynamic for the future of Fine Art education and its management?